5 Signs of a Dysfunctional Culture

 Culture is about how work gets done in an organisation.
-It’s about the behaviour and habits employees have learnt over time, through modelling their peers.
+It's about the behavior and habits employees have learnt over time, through modelling their peers.

-Monitoring workplace behaviours is so important because they form a unique company culture.
-Habits and behaviours indicate how workplaces function because evolution has taught us that it is beneficial to live in tribes, where we can share out the work of daily survival.
+Monitoring workplace behaviors is so important because they form a unique company culture.
+Habits and behaviors indicate how workplaces function because evolution has taught us that it is beneficial to live in tribes, where we can share out the work of daily survival.

 Introducing one toxic person to the mix can be devastating to a high functioning culture.
-It’s because employees will model their behaviours (over time).
-While those that can evaluate the bad behaviours will feel disappointed when these behaviours appear to be rewarded.
-If left for too long, the culture can stop functioning effectively and employees start arguing, don’t collaborate and start taking more ‘sickies’.
+It's because employees will model their behaviors (over time).
+While those that can evaluate the bad behaviors will feel disappointed when these behaviors appear to be rewarded.
+If left for too long, the culture can stop functioning effectively and employees start arguing, don't collaborate and start taking more 'sickies'.
 It can take years to mend.

-Here are 5 indicators of a poor and dysfunctional culture (confirmed by research various studies) that signify toxic behaviours are becoming rampant and that employees have fallen into despondency.
+Here are 5 indicators of a poor and dysfunctional culture (confirmed by research various studies) that signify toxic behaviors are becoming rampant and that employees have fallen into despondency.